zhongweijing/zhongweijing.github.io/docs/cv.md

 ## Volunteering
 - Volunteer for the Asian Youth Games, 2013, Nanjing, China.

+worked in the press department and liaised with media outlets to ensure efficient coverage.
+I oversaw media accreditation and assisted journalists in navigating event schedules and obtaining necessary information.

 - Volunteer for the Youth Olympic Games, 2014, Nanjing, China.

+Accompanied and supported an international delegation throughout the whole Games.
+Coordinated logistics, registration, managed the delegation's schedule, and provided seamless assistance where needed.

-- Volunteer for the Youth Olympic Games, 2014, Nanjing, China.
+- Volunteer for the Youth Olympic Games, 2018, Hangzhou, China.

--
+Assisted in arranging pick-up and drop-off services for visiting experts.
+Managed detailed itineraries and coordinated with various service providers to ensure that expert reached their designated venues on time.